codiini/rnmobility.com/source/newmexicoce.md

 ---
 layout: page
-title: "Continuing Education for Nurses in New Mexico"
+title: "Continuing education for nurses in New Mexico"
-description: >-
-  Stay updated on the process of registered nurse license endorsement, renewal, and continuing education in New Mexico.
-Explore the requirements and opportunities available for nurses in the state.
+description: "Stay updated on the process of registered nurse license endorsement, renewal, and continuing education in New Mexico.
+Explore the opportunities.\r"
 heading: "New Mexico"
 state: NM
 statename: New Mexico